 Because of its drying qualities, we also blend in a small number of demulcent herbs, like marshmallow root, when making the tea.
 Adding cinnamon and licorice root is also customary when making traditional Ma Huang tea for respiratory uses.

-We generally use about 1-2 teaspoons of chopped dried ephedra stems for one cup of hot water.
+We generally use about 1-2 teaspoons of dried ephedra stem pieces for one cup of hot water.
 This recipe can, however, be adjusted to your own personal taste or health goals.

 Likewise, we know others who use the ground powder of the plant, but this could yield a stronger stimulating influence that may not be preferred.